blobnom/API/README.md

 # API
-Just a random API that generates images for various osu things such as user profiles, beatmaps and scores.
+Just an API that generates images for various osu statistics such as user profiles, beatmaps and scores.

 **Try it out [here](https://blobnom.herokuapp.com/)**